EpicWiz/JS-BigInteger-and-Normal-Calculator/README.md

 ### More to come.

 For now the "%" logic needs to be built and is currently disabled.
-Future plans include scientific calculator functionality. -- When I have time --
+Future plans include scientific calculator functionality.